Alex8ab/WeatherDashboard/README.md

 # Web-Design-Challenge
-Visualization dashboard website for weather data
+Visualization dashboard website for weather data.

 **Objective:** Created a visualization dashboard website through HTML and CSS on analyzing weather parameters and latitude.